![]() |

 the required materials:

-written reports, artwork, cooperative group presentations, online research,
+artwork, cooperative group presentations, online research, etc. Print

-etc. Print and duplicate the Rubric for Portfolios and use to assess the quality
+and duplicate the Rubric for Portfolios and use to

 then their own.
 4th Grade